alexhrao/aoc-2024/README.md

 The second part, I was not so lucky.
 I'm proud that it basically worked the first time, but it took almost 200 seconds to get there!
 There's surely a better solution... but honestly 3 minutes is good enough for me.

+### Day 24 Commentary

+The first part was a relatively straighforward simulation of a circuit.
+The signals propagated as described.

+The second part took me quite awhile to get.
+I started by playing around with just swapping random gates, which of course didn't get me very far.
+I noticed that the puzzle specified an adder, so I brushed up on the hardware implementation for a half- and full-adder.
+That led me to start by just printing out each bit output (e.g., each `z`).
+From there, I was able to manually deduce what signals to swap.
+Once I determined that I was right, I went back and implemented the deduction as a crude set of fixed `if` statements.
+I'm not entirely sure that this would work for _any_ input... but it works for mine, so I'm content with that.